luca-s/mpi-master-slave/README.md

 ```

-From the output above we can see most of the Master time is spent in time.sleep, so the actual computation time is spent by the slaves.
+From the output above we can see most of the Master time is spent in time.sleep and this is good as the Master doesn't have to be busy as its role is to control the slaves.